Seliger (forum): History

-In 2000–2005, the first participants in this platform were activists of the Walking Together youth movement.

-In 2005–2008, the closed commissar camp of the youth movement "Nashi", for activists and commissars of the movement.
-In 2005, it was attended by about three thousand participants.
-The camp took place in one shift for two weeks and was divided into the following directions of movement: economic, social, tourist, mass actions.
-Commissars and activists of the Nashi movement from all regional and city branches gathered in the camp, shared their experiences, underwent ideological and sports training.
-Practicing techniques and conducting mass actions, social work.
-In fact, the camp was a training base for training future commissars of the movement.
-The educational program was conducted by the National Institute "Graduate School of Management" (VSHU) under the "Nashi" movement, which was attended by commissars and activists of the movement.
-In 2009, within the framework of the Year of Youth, the Seliger Commissioner Camp was reorganized into an educational forum and was open to all active and talented youth.
-The educational program for the forum participants was presented by the Sholokhov Moscow State University for the Humanities.
+From 2000 to 2005, the first participants of this forum were activists of the Walking Together youth movement.
+From 2005 to 2008, the forum functioned as a closed commissar camp for Nashi activists and commissars.
+In 2005, it had approximately three thousand participants.
+The camp was held in one shift over two weeks and was divided into the following areas: economic, social, tourism, and mass actions.
+Nashi commissars and activists from all regional and city branches gathered at the camp, shared their experiences, and underwent ideological and athletic training.
+They also practiced techniques and methods for conducting mass actions and social work.
+In essence, the camp served as a training ground for future commissars of the movement.
+The educational program was conducted by the Higher School of Management of the Nashi movement, where the movement's commissars and activists were trained.

+In 2009, as part of the Year of Youth, the Seliger commissar camp was reorganized into an educational forum and opened to all eligible youth.
+The educational program for forum participants was presented by the Sholokhov Moscow State University for Humanities.

-Seliger forums bring together young people to study and discuss issues in political science, economics, art, literature and culture.
-According to the head of the Federal Agency for Youth Affairs, Leader of the youth movement NASHI Vasily Yakemenko, "The aim of the Seliger forums is to provide each talented young individual with a chance to realize their potential to the fullest, to convert talent into success".
+According to the head of the Federal Agency for Youth Affairs, and Nashi leader Vasily Yakemenko, "The aim of the Seliger forums is to provide each talented young individual with a chance to realize their potential to the fullest, to convert talent into success".
 About 50 000 young people aged from 11 to 30 took part in the forum in 2009.

-Talented youth, which has many innovative ideas, has gathered at forum, and they have possibility to receive more knowledge to become effective managers and organizers of youth movements and innovative projects after Seliger's end.
-The youngest inventor of the country is 11-year-old Sergey Lushkovsky, Liliya Anisimova's project about creation of biological preparation for cleaning soil, a complex of the wind-energetic plant of Evgenie Kurkin, and also projects in the sphere of cultural exchange interactions – Maxim Zhiljaev – decision of problems of international interactions, Sergey Digonskiy's project on preparation negotiator in interethnic conflicts (negotiator, negociador), «Style Laboratory» by Darya Morinoj for all who wants to live in bright and attractive Russia.
-Known politicians, scientists, businessmen, cultural workers, professors (from prestigious universities), scientists, and show business stars were invited to "Seliger".
-They organized master classes for youth, gave lectures, simply communicated with youth, and shared their experience.
-Many young men admitted that these lectures and master classes gave very useful and unique information which can be used in the projects and in work.